Saints not worried about unbalanced offense — yet

 When asked if playing from behind was the main reason for the Saints’ lack of balance on offense, coach Sean Payton said, “Not just that.
 We also wanted to throw it when we began to see how we were getting defended.”

-“We’ll look closely at the best way we think we have to move the football in this game and understand the type of defense we’re playing is quite a bit different than what we just saw,” Payton added.
+Against Cleveland, Payton added, “We’ll look closely at the best way we think we have to move the football in this game and understand the type of defense we’re playing is quite a bit different than what we just saw.”

 While the Buccaneers did not generate a relentless pass rush on Brees, who was sacked only once, the Browns come in with a blitz-heavy scheme and defensive end Myles Garrett.
 Garrett is an emerging star who had two sacks against Pittsburgh in Week 1 and who has at least one sack in each of his past three games.